Banff and Jasper Photography Guide

 Parks Canada prohibits any gasoline or diesel-powered boats on the lake except few official cruiser boats.
 If you’d like a proper time to photograph the island the cruise is not the best option.
 You will only get a few minutes on the island that way and who likes to photograph in a rush.
 So, canoeing is one of the few limited options to get to the island.
 It would take about two hours of paddling one way to get there depending on your physical fitness!
 I haven’t heard of any private photo guides taking the groups to the island.
 Probably accessibility is a serious obstacle.

 The scene changes with the weather and you can get various moods by staying there longer.
 I would recommend getting a party to travel with you.
 And this is not just for safety but to keep you company on the long trip.
-Or stare at you judgementally at you on the way back 🙂
+Or stare at you judgmentally at you on the way back 🙂

-Evening Boat Trip fine art print by Alex Gubski
+Evening Boat Trip

 Abraham Lake photography guide